 It can take between 3 - 9 months to build a guitar depending on the style, wood choice and finish.
-Prices start at £1000 and a materials deposit is required to reserve your build slot.
+A materials deposit is required to reserve your build slot.
 Initial conversation, design, sourcing and seasoning of specialist woods can take up to six months prior to your build slot - depending on complexity and rarity of materials.

 Here are some examples of tone woods I have to help you envisage what your finished guitar could look like.
 There are many other commonly used species that I order in when required. e.g Black Limba, Swamp Ash, Wenge, Alder etc. Ordering in a specific piece may increase lead time because I have to be sure the wood is seasoned properly.

 I generally build necks in the traditional way - out of a single piece of quarter sawn wood, but with a volute behind the nut for additional strength and stability.
 However I can build with laminates and contrast strips on request.